Harish-M-5/devops-command-centre-UI/README.md

 # Conclusion

-DevOps Command Center Dashboard demonstrates how modern organizations can centralize infrastructure monitoring, deployment management, and DevOps workflows into a single platform.
+DevOps Command Center Dashboard demonstrates how modern organizations can centralize infrastructure monitoring, deployment management and DevOps workflows into single platform

 The project combines React development skills with enterprise software concepts and DevOps knowledge, making it a valuable portfolio project for aspiring software engineers, cloud engineers, and DevOps professionals.